 Schooling shows will be offered as part of your program fees.
-Judges will visit our stable and WIT will hold a private schooling show, typically a few times during the program.
+Judges will visit Hampton Green Farm and WIT will hold a private schooling show, typically a few times during the program.
 Your decision to show and which level will be discussed with Lendon in advance.
 Riders are strongly encouraged to take advantage of this opportunity.
-Ribbons may or may not be presented but usually some fun prizes.
+No ribbons are presented but usually some fun prizes.
 All riders get a signed copy of their test to keep and review during lessons.